apache/parquet-format/Encryption.md

    * Any of the three above, plus a string ID of the KMS instance (in case there are many).
    * Random string - useful for creation of footer keys in organizations not willing to authenticate and connect all readers to a KMS.
-The footer key is generated as F(key_metadata), where F is an algorithm unknown outside organization.
-These keys are less secure than KMS-managed keys, but better than using no keys at all in plaintext footers, see a discussion in the sections 5.3 and 5.4.
+The footer key is generated as F(key_metadata), where F is an algorithm unknown outside the organization.
+These keys are less secure than KMS-managed keys, but better than using no keys at all in plaintext and unsigned footers (discussed in the sections 5.2 and 5.3.)

 Key metadata can also be empty - in a case the encryption keys are fully managed by the caller code, and passed explicitly to Parquet for the footer and each encrypted column.

 ### 4.4 Additional Authenticated Data
 The AES GCM cipher in the basic mode protects against byte replacement inside a ciphertext,